Water Quality Testing After Power Outages

 Lead is a toxic heavy metal that is harmful if inhaled or swallowed.
 It can be found in air, soil, dust, food, drinking water, and products such as lead-based paints.
 Lead typically enters drinking water through plumbing materials.
 All homes, regardless of their age, may have plumbing that contains lead.
 However, homes built before 1986 are more likely to have lead pipes, fixtures, and solder.
 Brass faucets, fittings, and valves, including those advertised as lead-free, may contribute lead to drinking water.
 The law currently allows pipes, fittings, and fixtures with up to 0.25 percent weighted average of lead to be identified as lead-free.
 Brass faucets and fittings and lead solder can leach lead into water, especially hot water.

-How Can I Reduce Exposure to Lead from Drinking Water?
+How to Reduce Your Exposure to Lead from Drinking Water?

 There are several steps that you can take to reduce your and your family's exposure to lead from drinking water.